brianwisti/rgb-brain-hugo/site/content/post/2007/11/xcb-xlib-unlock-issues-java-on-fedora.md

 updated: 2024-01-26 09:22:24-08:00
 ---

-I decided to install the Sun JDK on my new Fedora install today on *Linux*.
+I decided to install the Sun JDK on my new Fedora install today on [Linux](../../../card/Linux.md).
 Tried downloading the JDK/NetBeans self-installing bundle.
 It didn't work.
 I got an error in xcb_xlib:xcb_xlib_unlock - something about a failed assertion.
 While running the installer.
 Drat.

 <!--more-->